v-HUB: A Benchmark for Video Humor Understanding from Vision and Sound: Crowdworking Details

 \subsection{Annotation}

-\textbf{Annotator training.} We provided appropriate annotation training for crowdworkers, offering detailed explanations of the annotation platform’s usage and the annotation guidelines for different tasks.
+\textbf{Annotator Training.} We provided appropriate annotation training for crowdworkers, offering detailed explanations of the annotation platform’s usage and the annotation guidelines for different tasks.
 Additionally, we supplied an annotation manual (Figure \ref{fig:annotation_manual}) and corresponding instructional videos, which included specific descriptions and examples of the annotation requirements for crowdworkers to consult at any time during the annotation process.

-\textbf{Qualification.}The recruited crowdworkers were mainly from China, all possessing at least an undergraduate education and with English background.
+\textbf{Qualification.} The recruited crowdworkers were mainly from China, all possessing at least an undergraduate education and with English background.
 Before formal annotation began, we conducted training sessions and a qualification review.
 During the qualification stage, crowdworkers were required to annotate 15 video samples.
 We manually reviewed their results and assigned scores based on the annotation guidelines.
 Ultimately, we selected eight qualified annotators.
+And we provided fair compensation to all crowdworkers, ensuring their hourly wages exceeded the local minimum wage.

 For the annotation process, we adopted a three-person collaborative annotation scheme, ensuring that each data entry underwent three rounds of annotation.
 First, an annotator performed the initial annotation.
 Next, a second annotator reviewed and supplemented the annotation.
 Finally, a third annotator reviewed and further refined the previous two rounds of annotations.
 The annotators rotated through these three roles, and each annotation round was tracked to ensure that the three rounds for each data entry were completed by different annotators.
 For humor rating and video captions, annotators were required to independently provide their own answers.
 For the remaining annotation tasks, when the second and third annotators reviewed and modified the previous annotations, they were required to submit a new annotation if they identified any issues.
 If a specific annotation issue was modified in all three rounds for a given video, we conducted a final review to assess the validity of the annotation results.